Mid-level clouds depict in pastel red colours in the Day Microphysics RGB images.

 Mid level clouds with containing ice crystals can be seen in the Day Microphysics RGB image below (green cercle).
 These clouds are located at the rear side of a cold front.
 The pastel green clouds surrounding them are pure water clouds.

-Explanation of the pastel red colour of mid-level clouds in the Day Microphysics RGB (see also the recipe on the left side):
+Explanation of the pastel red colour of mid-level clouds in the Day Microphysics RGB (see the recipe):